NXP/mcu-smhmi/framework/docs/device_managers/audio_processing.md

----
-sidebar_position: 9
----

-# Audio Processing Manager
+# Audio processing manager

-Audio processing manager manages the audio processing HAL devices which can be registered into the system.
+The Audio processing manager manages the audio processing HAL devices which can be registered into the system.

 ## APIs